-Onnik Krikorian is a journalist and photojournalist of Armenian and English descent.
-Born in Portsmouth, England, he has been resident of the Republic of Armenia since 1998 and works extensively in the country as well as the Republic of Georgia.
+Onnik Krikorian is a journalist and photojournalist.
+Born in Portsmouth, England, he has been based in Armenia since 1998 and Georgia since 2012.
 Prior to that, he worked on the Kurds in Turkey, the conflict in Nagorno Karabakh, and also specializes in the Yezidi/Kurdish community in Armenia.
 He has also been prolific in covering issues such as poverty and children deprived of parental care in Armenia and Georgia and writes extensively on this subject.

 Prior to moving to Armenia in 1998 he worked contracts for The Bristol Evening Post, The Independent, The Economist, and The Institute for War & Peace Reporting in the UK.

 He is the author of two books, a collection of his articles and photography, Armenia: Poverty, Transition & Democracy, as well as another collection of articles and photography for UNICEF, and has worked contracts for the United Nations, USAID, Habitat for Humanity, the Tufenkian Foundation and others.
 His articles and photographs have been published by The Los Angeles Times, New Internationalist, The Scotsman, Transitions Online, Middle East Insight, Oneworld.net, Eurasianet, The Armenian Weekly, and Armenian Forum among others.
 He has also worked as a stringer for Transitions Online and Fox News.